rockyx128/manys.js/README.md

 # manys.js
 ( Small | Smart | Support | Simple | Short | Sheet | Special | Surprise ) JS libary for Demos
+It is used to quickly write a demo,not a good choice for project .
+Enjoy it.

 ## How to use